$6,495 | Completing Grades 9–12

 Simple + Fresh - Think hearty, easy-to-make meals like burrito bowls, pancakes, pasta, veggie stir-fry, and trail lunches with wraps and fruit.

-All Diets Welcome – We accommodate all allergies and dietary needs (vegetarian, gluten-free, dairy-free, etc.).
+All Diets Welcome - We accommodate all allergies and dietary needs (vegetarian, gluten free, nut free, vegan, dairy free, etc).

-Snacks + Hydration – We take frequent breaks with plenty of water, fruit, bars, and salty snacks—especially on active days.
+Snacks + Hydration – We take frequent breaks with plenty of water, fruit, bars, and tasty snacks - especially on active days.

 Flights